cado-security/product-help/docs/cado-response/settings/gcp-settings.md

 ---
 title: GCP Import Settings
 hide_title: true
-sidebar_position: 5
+sidebar_position: 2
 ---

+## GCP Import Setings

+You can acquire compute and storage resources from GCP with Cado Response by configuring Cado Response with GCP credentials.
+The below guide walks through this process.

-# Entering Settings
+## Entering Settings
-You can add GCP Credentials at Settings > Cloud > GCP.
+You can add GCP Credentials to Cado Response in the **Settings > Cloud > GCP** page.
 You will be asked for a "GCP Project Name" and the "GCP Credentials".

-## Getting the "GCP Credentials"
+## Getting GCP Credentials

-When adding credentials in settings you are creating a mapping from a set of credentials (in GCP json format) to a project name.
+When you add credentials under Cado Response settings you are creating a mapping from a set of credentials (in GCP json format) to a project name.

-Any time a user then attempts to access that particular GCP project name, the credentials that you registered in settings will be used - this is to keep non admin users from handling/managing credentials themselves, as well as to allow as many different GCP projects as you want.
+Any time a user then attempts to access that particular GCP project name, the credentials that you registered in settings will be used.
+This keeps non-admin users from having to managing credentials themselves, while also alllowing access to as many different GCP projects as you want.

-Google credentials come in a json format that wraps around a ‘regular’ credential, for the benefit of the many different ways that a credential may be used on their end.
+GCP credentials come in a json format that wraps around a ‘regular’ credential, for the benefit of the many different ways that a credential may be used on their end.
 It can be treated as functionally no different to how you would handle any type of password or key.

-For example, a service account key might come in a structure such as the below (truncated), but really the ‘credential’ is a literal rsa key as a string in the private_key field, all other fields are metadata for the benefit of the application that uses it:
+For example, a service account key might come in a structure such as the below.
+The ‘credential’ is a literal RSA key as a string in the `private_key` field, all other fields are metadata for the benefit of the application that uses it:

       {
       "type": "service_account",